jxcore/jxcore/docs/plain/jxcore-feature-internal-recovery.markdown

 There are two situations, when Internal Process Recovery is not performed:

-1. application was alive less than 5000 milliseconds.
-This value will be configurable, but for now it's a constant.
+1. Application was alive for less than 5000 milliseconds.
+This value will be configurable in the future, but for now it's a constant.
-2. when any listener is attached to `process.on("uncaughtException")` event, the thread recovery is not active, because it makes sense only for uncaught exceptions, which in this case are actually caught by `uncaughtException` event.
+2. When any listener is attached to `process.on("uncaughtException")` event, the thread recovery is not active.
+It makes sense only for uncaught exceptions, which in this case are actually caught by `uncaughtException` event.

 ## Internal Thread Recovery

-This is analogous to [Internal Process Recovery](#internal-process-recovery), except that it concerns a **single thread** rather than entire application's process.
+This is analogous to [Internal Process Recovery](#internal-process-recovery), except that it concerns a **single thread** rather than entire application process.

 Attaching any callback to this event inside a code running in a subthread enables internal thread recovery.
-When an exception occurs inside the subthread, the callback is invoked and there you may decide if to allow restart of the thread or not.
+When an exception occurs inside the subthread, the callback is invoked.
+You can then decide to allow restart of the thread or not.
-Also this is a good opportunity to save some data used by this thread, because after it will crash, normally they would be lost.
+Also this is a good opportunity to save some data used by this thread which would otherwise be lost after the crash.

 ```js
 process.on('restart', function (restartCallback) {